JohnKaul/md2mdoc/test/test.md

-.Dd January 8, 2024
+& January 8, 2024
-.Dt fhints user manual
-.Os
+% SAMPLE 1
-.Au John Kaul
+@ John Kaul

 # NAME
-projectname -- test.
+projectname - This is a sample test.

 a
     line below a newline.

 # SYNOPSIS
-fhints [BFadf] [f hintsfile] file ...
+md2mdoc <mdfile> <mdocfile>

 # DESCRIPTION
 `fhints` makes a `hints` file from the specified C sources.
 A `hints`